-For a successful cloud migration, creating (and later refining) a strategy tailored to your organization’s goals, available resources, workloads, and priorities is an absolute necessity.
+For a successful cloud migration, creating (and later refining), a cloud migration strategy tailored to your organization’s goals, available resources, workloads, and priorities is an absolute necessity.
 So here, we’ll take a look at a simple list of the areas you’ll need to quantify and understand to build that strategy and then improve it as you move forward through the cloud migration process.

 You will need a clear understanding of the common scenarios that organizations encounter as part of a cloud migration effort.
 These options range from a relatively straightforward capture of an existing application workload environment to options for rewriting applications to wholly or partially depend on cloud-based resources or offerings to completely retiring an existing application and replacing it with an external Software as a Service (SaaS) offering.